 Cynthia King hosts a variety of kids' classes, including ballet, modern, hip-hop and tap.
 There are Parent & Me lessons for toddlers, and sessions for preschoolers, too.
 School-age kids who are serious about their studies may be chosen for the CKDS Company Program to learn ballet and contemporary styles at an accelerated pace with professional performance opportunities.

 45 Fourth Avenue near Dean Street

 In addition to the usual dance styles like ballet, hip-hop, jazz, creative movement and modern, Dancewave offers choreography classes and two different audition-only performance troupes: the Young Performers Ballet Ensemble for children ages 10 to 13 and the Dancewave Company for teens 13 and up.
-While many classes are held in the company's studio, Dancewave also runs classes in other locations in Park Slope and Prospect Heights.
+While many classes are held in the company's studio, Dancewave also runs classes in other locations.

 Preparatory Center for the Performing Arts – Flatbush

 Dance students are assessed and placed according to age and level of experience.
 Programs are available in ballet, modern, hip-hop and tap, and students have the opportunity to perform at the end-of-year recital.
 Bonus: Music and theater classes are also offered.

 Find out about other cool programs for kids in our Classes Guide.